chauff/cse1500-web-transcripts/Lecture-1.md

 ### Common HTTP methods

-There are 7 common HTTP methods:
+The following are the most common HTTP methods:

 - `GET` you have already seen.
 - `HEAD` returns the header of a HTTP response only (not the content)